Getting Started

 Client to PgCachetls_cert and tls_key in config (PEM format)

-PgCache to originssl_mode = "require" in [origin] section
+PgCache to originssl_mode = "require" or "verify-full" in [origin] section

-PgCache to replicationssl_mode = "require" in [replication] section
+PgCache to replicationssl_mode = "require" or "verify-full" in [replication] section

 For Docker deployments, TLS certificates can be passed as base64-encoded environment variables (PGCACHE_TLS_CERT, PGCACHE_TLS_KEY).